zowe/zowe-sample-dockerfiles/cli/alpine-basic/README.md

 # Zowe CLI Docker Container

-This repository contains the files required to create a Zowe CLI docker container with root access on Alpine Does not install the DB2 plug-in
-This dockerfile does not provide secure credential support
+This repository contains the files required to create a Zowe CLI docker container with root access on Alpine Does not install the DB2 plug-in due to incompatibility with musl libraries This dockerfile does not provide secure credential support

 To build the container, run `docker build .`